RobloxArchiver/RobloxScriptsTemplate/README.md

 Once you select the Build Task to use (Based on whether you use Node or Bun), press `CTRL + SHIFT + B` and you are done.

-# Packer Functions
+# Packer Macros

-> Notice: Packer functions are not actual functions and cannot be modified in any way.
+> Notice: Packer macros are not actual functions and cannot be modified in any way via Lua.

 ## `IMPORT(path: string)`